 Therapy can help

-In addition to individual therapy, I run various online support groups for people living with chronic illnesses.
+In addition to individual therapy, we run various online support groups for people living with chronic illnesses.
 Group therapy is an especially effective treatment for the feelings of alienation, loneliness, and social isolation due to chronic illness.
-In group therapy, my clients find that others experience many similar feelings and have many of the same thoughts and reactions.
+In group therapy, our clients find that others experience many similar feelings and have many of the same thoughts and reactions.
 Through group therapy, you can learn and feel that you are not alone in your struggles.